top of page

 Airplane Wing_edited_edited.png

-Step 1: Report the Missing Baggage Immediately
+Step 1: Report the Missing Bag Immediately

 Step 2: Track Your Bag Online

-Out for delivery — it’s been assigned to a courier
+Out for delivery: Assigned to courier

 Step 3: Reimbursement for Delayed Bags